oamg/leapp/docs/source/messaging.md

             self.produce(ResolvedHostname(name=hostname.name, ips=ips))
 ```

-### Storing messages in the project data for reuse
+### Storing messages in the repository data for reuse

 The `snactor` framework tool saves the output of actors as locally stored messages,
 so that they can be consumed by other actors that are being developed.